aeshagandhi/week2_data_analysis/README.md

 - Sets up Python 3.11 on an Ubuntu runner.
 - Installs all dependencies from `requirements.txt`.
 - Runs linting on `main.py` using `flake8` to ensure code quality and style.
+- Tracking for test coverage to measure how much of the project's code gets executed during test runs.
+- Archive generated visualizations and plots as archives in Github for public visibility.
+- Security scan step to check each dependency being installed from requirements.txt for known vulnerabilites.
+This checks if any versions could have security issues, which is important for reproducability and security, as well as compliance.

 This process helps keep the codebase clean and maintainable by catching linting errors early and ensuring all dependencies are installed for every build.